Overview

 Complications of truncus arteriosus in babies include:

-• Breathing problems.
-Extra fluid and blood into the lungs can make it difficult to breathe.
+- Breathing problems.
+Extra fluid and blood in the lungs can make it difficult to breathe.

 Common symptoms of these complications include: